24-HOUR AMBULATORY BLOOD PRESSURE MONITORING

 Can Identify White Coat Hypertension

-White coat hypertension is a condition in which people have high blood pressure only in the doctor's office.
+White coat hypertension is when people have high blood pressure only in the doctor's office.
 ABPM can help identify people with white coat hypertension so that they can be treated appropriately.

 Can Help Assess the Effectiveness of Treatment

 ABPM allows your doctor to assess the effectiveness of treatment for high blood pressure.
-If your blood pressure is still high after treatment, ABPM can help your doctor identify the cause of the high blood pressure and make adjustments to your treatment plan.
+If your average blood pressure is still high after treatment, ABPM can help your doctor identify the cause and adjust your treatment plan.

 Can Help Identify Other Cardiovascular Conditions